Swansea were once the Premier League’s very own answer to Barcelona (no, really).

-The Dane signed a host of Spanish-based players that complimented his new vision for the club, snapping up Chico Flores and Jonathna De Guzman from his previous club Mallorca.
+Laudrup signed a host of Spanish-based players that fit into his new vision for the club, snapping up Chico Flores and Jonathna De Guzman from his previous club Mallorca.

-But the biggest success story was the £2million capture of Michu from Rayo Vallecano, who’d finished the season before as the top goal-scoring midfielder in La Liga, but had seemingly gone under the radar of Europe’s big sides.
+But the biggest success story was the £2million capture of Michu from Rayo Vallecano, who’d finished the season before as the top goal-scoring midfielder in La Liga, but had seemingly gone under the radar of Europe’s bigger sides.

 Cup triumph and Europa League madness

 With Laudrup’s slightly more direct and attack-minded style of possession play, Swansea became undoubtedly the most breath-taking team to watch in the league.

-Michu was an instant hit, rubbing shoulders with the best goal-scorers in the Prem with 18 goals, only coming behind the likes of Robin Van Persie, Luis Suarez and Gareth Bale in the top goal-scorers table.
+Michu was an instant hit, rubbing shoulders with the best in the Prem with 18 goals – only coming behind the likes of Robin Van Persie, Luis Suarez and Gareth Bale in the top goal-scorers table.